Goldenseal (Hydrastis canadensis)

 Goldenseal is a North American woodland plant whose root and rhizome contain berberine — the same isoquinoline alkaloid found in berberis, barberry, and Chinese goldthread.

-The clinically studied dose for Goldenseal (Hydrastis canadensis) is 500–1,000 mg/day dried root powder; standardized extract: 250–500 mg/day; typically used short-term (1–4 weeks); berberine equivalent dose: 200–400 mg/day from goldenseal.
-Always follow product labeling and consult a healthcare provider for personalized dosing recommendations.
+The clinically studied dose is 500–1,000 mg/day dried root powder; standardized extract: 250–500 mg/day; typically used short-term (1–4 weeks); berberine equivalent dose: 200–400 mg/day from goldenseal Always follow the product label and check with a healthcare provider for personal advice.